15 Of The Best Gaming Gifts For All Budgets

 Try A New Console

 Black Friday and Cyber Monday are the perfect time to try a new gaming system or upgrade your existing setup.
-This season, we have our eyes on the ultra-sleek Xbox Series S. At $340, the latest iteration of this compact model not only comes in black for the first time, but it also has extra storage (a monster 1TB to be exact) and is said to be Microsoft’s smallest console ever — all the better to play a range of games using Xbox Game Pass without having to switch out discs.
+This season, we have our eyes on the ultra-sleek Xbox Series S. At £209.99, this compact model is said to be Microsoft’s smallest console ever — all the better to play a range of games using Xbox Game Pass without having to switch out discs.

 Level Up Your Streaming Setup